kleph/dcos-docs/1.11/overview/concepts.md

 #### <a name="dcos-virtual-network"></a>Virtual Network

-A DC/OS virtual network is specifically an virtual network internal to the cluster that connects DC/OS components and containerized tasks running on DC/OS.
+A DC/OS virtual network is specifically a virtual network internal to the cluster that connects DC/OS components and containerized tasks running on DC/OS.

 - The virtual network provided by DC/OS is VXLAN managed by the Virtual Network Service (Navstar).
 - Virtual networks must be configured by an administrator before being used by tasks.